 When towing, or when there is no shore power available, the residential refrigerator receives power from the coach batteries.
 The 12V DC battery output is sent to a dedicated inverter that converts the power to 120V AC.
 The inverter output goes to a transfer switch (the transfer switch may be either a separate unit, or it may be built into the inverter) that supplies power to the refrigerator.
-The inverter and transfer switch are dedicated to the refrigerator and do not provide power to anything else in the coach.
+The inverter and transfer switch are dedicated to the refrigerator and do not provide power to anything else in the coach (except when the factory installed optional solar panel and controller have been ordered).